The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Your adventure typically begins around midnight:

-- 1:00 AM: Depart from base camp (Paltuding)
+- 01:00: Departure from base camp (Paltuding)

-Sunrise Spectacle
+The Sunrise Spectacle

 As dawn breaks, the landscape transforms:

-- Temperature gradually increases with daylight
+- Temperatures gradually increase with daylight

 Tour Package Options